I'm really a beginner, and I'm a little apprehensive about attending this seminar. Will I be in over my head?

 Group lessons are available at no additional charge and playing space can be reserved via the registration form.

-If you would like instruction in a private setting, you can sign up for a private lesson with Lynne, Robbin, Janet or Rhett when you register.
-These lessons are charged an additional fee of $60.00 for 45 minutes.
+If you would like instruction in a private setting, you can sign up for a private lesson with the faculty when you register.
+These lessons are charged an additional fee.
 Private lessons are extremely limited and most instructors fill their schedules before the start of the seminar, so be sure to indicate on your registration form if you would like a private lesson.
 The lessons will be assigned first come, first serve based on the postmark or electronic date of your registration.
 If there are any free spaces available, you may sign up for a private lesson at the registration booth at the seminar.

 If you plan to participate in a harp ensemble or other classes marked "harp required," you must bring your own harp.
 You may want to bring your harp to other classes as well.
 Some participants find it handy to have their harps available to try out the new techniques and music they learn throughout the weekend.